Read This First

 Prompt 2: Provide a well-structured assessment of Balwit’s arguments.

-The section works by contrast: Overview as a load-bearing piece, Strengths of the Argument as a supporting reason, and Weaknesses of the Argument as a supporting reason.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Strengths of the Argument as a supporting reason, Weaknesses of the Argument as a supporting reason, and Key Points of Discussion as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

 Balwit effectively leverages her insider knowledge from working at a leading AI company to provide a credible and detailed account of current and future AI capabilities.
 She highlights the predictable improvements in AI given better algorithms, data, and computational power, providing a solid basis for her projections.